nmdp-bioinformatics/gfe-db/docs/source/usage.rst

 Deployment to AWS
 -----------------

 Follow the steps to build and deploy the application to AWS.
+For information about the architecture deployed please see :ref:`architecture`.

 Quick Start
 ~~~~~~~~~~~